Buchnevich, Panarin lead Rangers to 5-0 win over Islanders

 Kaapo Kakko also scored as the Rangers bounced back for their first victory two nights after being blanked 4-0 by the Islanders in the season opener.

+“Today was a much better defensive game from us,” Georgiev said.
+“The score dictated a lot of the game because we were leading from the start.
+We managed to play really smart hockey, let the chances come to us and not rush anything.”

-Rookie Ilya Sorokin had 27 saves in his NHL debut for the Islanders, getting the start after Semyon Varlamov was hit near the throat by a shot from Cal Clutterbuck in warmups.
+Ilya Sorokin had 27 saves in his NHL debut for the Islanders, getting the start after Semyon Varlamov was hit near the throat by a shot from Cal Clutterbuck in warmups.
 Cory Schneider, who signed a one-year contract with the Islanders this month, dressed as the backup.

+“We hung him out to dry,” Islanders coach Barry Trotz said of Sorokin.
+“We put him in a tough circumstance. … Turnovers, bad plays, poor execution, we were junk today.”

 The Islanders went 0-4 on the power play and Mathew Barzal was called for three minor penalties.